mmatteo-hub/EXPROBLAB_Assignment1/README.md

 In teh figure above there is the presentation of how the components used in the software interact among them.
 In particular:
 * _armor server_: it is the server used to provide the computations related to the ontology.
 It communicates through queries that are sent from the Finite State Machine to the server and this in turn gives a result then analyzed in the FSM.
 * _planner_: it is responsible of computing the path and communicates through the _Plan Action_ sent.
 It returns a plan which is the result of the server.
-* controller: it is responsible of moving the robot along the path and communicates through the _Control Action_ sent.
+* _controller_: it is responsible of moving the robot along the path and communicates through the _Control Action_ sent.
 It updates the actual position of the robot through the via points thanks to the server result.

 ## Installation and Running Procedure
 ### Run by `roslaunch` file